Academic Programs – Franklin Pierce Center for IP

 Where IP leads: Innovative IP Training

-For over 35 years, UNH Law, formerly the Franklin PIerce Law Center, has been a pioneer in providing innovative programs that have trained IP professionals from around the world.
+For more than 40 years, UNH Law, formerly the Franklin PIerce Law Center, has been a pioneer in providing innovative programs that have trained IP professionals from around the world.
 Our school spirit is really the spirit of entrepreneurship.
 Since the beginning, our mission has been to promote intellectual property as an engine for innovation and growth throughout the world.
 We were founded on the principle of rigorous applied training, with the goal of creating IP professionals who know the law and have experienced its complexities through practical preparation.

 Global thinking is more than a goal or mission at the Franklin Pierce Center for Intellectual Property, it’s a reflection of who we have always been.
 Yes, it’s a small world, and our faculty, students, and alumni play a big part in it.